NOBODY likes tall weeds. While some weeds can be pulled by hand or hit with the lawn mower, others are more of a problem.

 ANGLED SHAFTS VS. STRAIGHT SHAFTS

-Some weed eaters will have a shaft that has a 90 degree bend at the trimming blade.
-Others will be straight.
-The ones with the bend will be easier to use and manage.
-The angle makes it the string hit exactly where you need it most of the time.
+Curved shaft string trimmers will be easier to use and manage.
+The slight angle makes easier to guide the trimmer nylon string to hit exactly where you need it most of the time.

 However, the bend in the shaft does have some downsides with it.
 You won’t be able to get into hard to reach areas for one.
 It can be very difficult to get a good cut underneath bushes since the angle will stop the blade from going to deep.
 Trying to edge your walkway or patio with an angled shaft is also more difficult.